valorin/pinpusher/README.md

 # PinPusher

-**Important: PinPusher is still in early development and is currently feature limited.**

 Simple Pebble Timeline Pin generator and pusher API wraper for PHP.

 See the [official Pebble Timeline documentation](http://developer.getpebble.com/guides/timeline/) for more information.